KARNATISAITHARUN/documentation/using-ocular/tutorials/c-allocation-bugs.md

 # Identifying Incorrect or Zero Memory Allocation Bugs in C

 A common heap related bug is arithmetic operations that are performed on parameter of memory allocation functions, such as `malloc()`.
 In certain cases, the arithmetic operations can lead to integer overflow (resulting in less memory being allocated) or the arithmetic operation computes to zero.
 These conditions may lead to exploitable vulnerabilities.
-This tutorial uses ShiftLeft Ocular to determine if such a condition exists, using three allocation scenarios shown in
+This tutorial uses ShiftLeft Ocular to determine if such a condition exists, using three allocation scenarios.

 ## `allocation.c`